Community-led development "The Apache Way"

-Please allow time for any changes to LDAP and committee-info.txt to be propagated to the Phonebook app.
+Please allow time for any changes to LDAP and committee-info.txt to propagate to the Phonebook app.

 See the Contact Infra roadmap to request these and other resources for your project.

 In almost all cases, project business should happen on that project's publicly archived mailing lists - the detailed policy explains the few exceptions.

 Any topic which does not specifically need to be private should be discussed on an appropriate public mailing list.
 This allows the public to read about the direction of the project and to offer early feedback.

-Most projects do their work on their firstname.lastname@example.org mailing list.
-Some projects also have a user@ mailing lists for more general or non-technical questions, or have a general@ mailing list in addition.
-Every project should have a clear Mailing Lists page that has instructions for subscribing to their lists and for reading the archives.
+Most projects do their work on their email@example.com mailing list.
+Some projects also have a user@ mailing lists for more general or non-technical questions, and may have a general@ mailing list.
+Every project should have a clear mailing lists page that has instructions for subscribing to their lists and for reading the archives.